-The last sign is recovery from sickness.
+The last sign is, recovery from sickness.
 I think that is a nice winding up, is it not?
 It is a lovely representation.
 What is the ultimate object of the gospel?
-To heal all diseases, to make up the breach; there shall not be a wound, a scar, a spot, a wrinkle left.
-Poor Job said, "He has filled me with wrinkles." a very good thing too.
+To heal all diseases, to make up the breach; there shall not be a wound. shall not be a wound, a scar, a spot, a wrinkle left.
+Poor Job saith, thath filled me with wrinkles."
+A very good thing too.
 He has filled you with wrinkles; he has made an ugly old man of you.
-And so, when God convinces a sinner of what he is as a sinner, he says, what an old sinner I am; why I am as old in my sinner-ship as Adam; I became a sinner when he sinned; I am a poor, wrinkled, withered old sinner; that is what I am.
-Well, Job here is your remedy.
-"He loved the church and gave himself for it."
+And so, when God convinces a sinner of what he is as a sinner, Ah, he says, what an old sinner I am; why, I am as old in my sinnership. sinner I am; why, I am as old in my sinnership as Adam; I became a sinner when he sinned; I am a poor, wrinkled, withered old sinner; that is what I am.
+Well, Job, here is your remedy.
+"He loved the church, and gave himself for it"